inogoosh/KbcGame-python/README.md

 ✅ Real KBC-like feel in command-line

 # 📂 File Information

+📁 KBC-Game/

+│

-main.py	 [Main Python script that contains the logic, questions, and user interaction for the quiz game.]
+├── main.py          # Main Python script to run the game

-README.md [This File]
+├── README.md        # This file

-.gitignore
+├── .gitignore

-LICENSE
+├── LICENSE

 # 🎯 Game Rules
 The game consists of 15 questions.